LyoHUB/cycle_metadata_logger/README.md

 1. Log onto a computer with Windows 7 (any of the ones in the lab will do, but the desk one already has everything installed)
 1. Open PowerShell
 1. Navigate to the repo directory on the LyoHUB remote drive
+1. Update the repo to match GitHub, e.g. with `git pull`
 1. Run `pyinstaller metadata_writer.spec`
 1. Find the executable in `depot\lyohub\data\cycle_metadata_logger\dist`, and check its file permissions: "everyone" should be able to "read and execute"